-FOOD DEFENSE
+FOOD DEFENSE AND FOOD FRAUD MITIGATION

-All facilities shall have measures in place to reduce the chance of someone intentionally contaminating the packaging material or aldulterating the material for economically motivated fraud.
-At a minimum, GMI requires all vendors to conduct an annual risk assessment of their food security including a documented plan for corrective action.
-Restricting access to the facility and ensuring the ability to verify who has accessed the facility is highly recommended.
+All facilities shall have measures in place to reduce the chance of someone intentionally contaminating the packaging material or adulterating the material for economically motivated fraud.

+All vendors shall conduct an annual risk assessment of their food security including a documented plan for corrective action.

+All vendors shall restrict access to the facility and can verify who has accessed the facility.